How long does probate take?

 - Was it sent Recorded Delivery?
 Have you checked that it arrived with the Post Office?

-- Has any Inheritance Tax been paid, or an agreement reached with the Registry?
+- Has any Inheritance Tax been paid, or has an agreement been reached with the HMRC?
 Nothing will happen if not.

 - Has any correspondence been sent to the wrong address, perhaps because you misunderstood the form?
 If you don’t reply, nothing will happen.